austinsw/Telegram-Forward-Message-Bot/README.md

 Telegram user / group chat id can be checked by Nicegram or by other means.

 ## forward_v1.py
+Old version

-It is the version 1 of the code, uses the telethon package.
-If the package is not already installed, run the code to install the package: `pip install telethon`
+If the teletho package is not already installed, run the code to install the package: `pip install telethon`

 **API_ID** and **API_HASH** values can be retrieved from https://my.telegram.org.